 How to use the card most effectively

-You get the best value from this card by using it exclusively for travel and dining, where you get 3X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
+You get the best value from this card by using it exclusively for travel and dining, where you get 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants & 1 point per $1 spent on all other purchases. $0 foreign transaction fees.
 You can further maximize your points by booking travel on the Chase Ultimate Rewards website.
 There, you get 50% more value on your points, along with no blackout dates or travel restrictions, and your points spend like cash.
 If you belong to a major airline or hotel loyalty program, you can do 1:1 transfers into miles or points, which can be used for things like airline seat or hotel room upgrades, or just boost your account totals.